These narrative poems by Sarah Hymas will accompany you on your journey along Crosby Beach.

 Watch on the YouTube video playlist

-Through the coming together of science and art we have created a narrated coastal walk along Crosby’s shoreline, north of Liverpool UK.
+We have brought together science and art to create a narrated coastal walk along Crosby’s shoreline, north of Liverpool UK.
 This has been developed to raise awareness of shoreline change and coastal hazards.
 By becoming more aware of changing coastal conditions we hope people will act as advocates in shaping how communities better prepare for future change.
 Building coastal community resilience: preparedness through poetry funded by AGU Celebrate 100 grants.